Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What are closing costs?

-Closing costs are the fees and taxes that come with transferring ownership of a property.
+Closing costs are the fees that come with transferring ownership of a property.
 Basically, any time someone performs a service, you’ll pay a fee.
 You’ll pay these banks, lenders or insurers a settlement at the closing of a real estate transaction.
 This compensates those involved with funding, approving and insuring the sale.

 The buyer and seller split the closing costs.
 The costs vary based on where you live, the property you buy, and the type of loan you take out.